 Legends tell us that St Patrick banished snakes out of Ireland and drove them into the sea.

 However, scientists now believe there were no snaked in Ireland at that time anyway!
 What is indeed true is that there are no snakes in Ireland now.

-Ireland gave birth to very many very famous writers such as Johnatan Swift, Oscar Wilde and Bram Stoker, who wrote Dracula!
+Ireland gave birth to very many very famous writers such as Johnatan Swift (Gulliver’s Travels), Oscar Wilde (the portrait of Dorian Gray), James Joyce (Ulysses) and Bram Stoker (Dracula).